PredictiveEcology/reproducible/cran-comments.md

 ## R CMD check results

-There were no ERRORs nor WARNINGs.
+There were no ERRORs, WARNINGs, nor NOTEs.

-There was 1 NOTE:

-1. spell-check reports false positives:

-    Possibly mis-spelled words in DESCRIPTION:
-      Reproducibility (3:36)

 ## Downstream dependencies